vovchisko/unusual-event-emitter/README.md

 # Unusual Event-Emitter

-Because I can.
-Because I like to use arrow functions in my event listeners.
-And I don't want to save each sh**ty function as a variable just to be able to remove the listener later.
-So I save it's ID instead!
+This emitter has been written for a single specific purpose.
+And I don't want to save each callback function as a variable just to be able to remove the listener later.
+So I can save it's ID instead!
+Also its not bother about the context.
+Use arrow functiuon when it needed.

 ### Why?
 For specific cases when your event name might looks like "call-me:986111".
 And somwere else in the universe websoket client can fire specific event for specific message.